 The track is easy walking, following old logging roads up the valley through stands of young myrtle and across the swiftly flowing Little Fisher River at two crossings via bridges that have obviously seen better days.

-From that point, after about 20 minutes walking, the track leaves the old roads and begins to climb gently up the valley, following the course of the river.
+After parking at the Little Fisher River bridge, which is no longer trafficable, cross on foot and then turn right on a forest track which takes you to the old carpark.
+From the carpark, after about 20 minutes walking, the track leaves the old roads and begins to climb gently up the valley, following the course of the river.
 Much of the walk is beneath stands of ancient myrtle, whose fallen leaves and fine twigs have built up on the forest floor to create a springy subsurface.
 After only an hour of walking, the reward is the spectacular cascade of Rinadeena Falls, whose waters mist the valley floor as they tumble through the forests.
 Picnic here and then make your way back along the same track to your starting point.

 This is a great winter walk, when there is a good chance of finding the Rinadeena Falls half frozen, but you need to be aware that road conditions at that time of year may be hazardous.